danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 }
 ```

-And that should be it. **Now a quick peak into Node.js**.
+And that should be it. **Now a quick peek into Node.js**.
 Node should be more simpler since:
 - There are no scripting parsing events.
 - There are no user interactions.
 - There are no animation frame callbacks.